VKCOM/noverify/docs/dynamic_rules.md

 ##### `@path-group-name`

 The `@path-group-name` allow you to group a lot of paths to the named group and give the name.
+This tag must be first.

 ```php
 /**